Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-So I'll plug it in.
+I’ll plug it then.

 00:03:08:23 - 00:03:25:04